Sean Holmes was named head men's soccer coach at Drake in 1998 and this season marks his 17th campaign directing the Bulldogs' fortunes.

 Drake posted a 10-6-3 record in 2003, the most victories since a school record 11-win season in 1993.

 In 2002, Drake finished fourth in the MVC regular season standings to host the quarterfinal round of the MVC Tournament for the first time in school history.
-It also marked the highest then conference finish in Holmes' career at Drake, rising from 10th place the previous season.
-It also was the first of four post-season berths as the Bulldogs finished fifth in the MVC in 2003 and 2004, before finishing fourth in 2005.
+It also marked the then highest finish in conference in Holmes' career at Drake, rising from 10th place the previous season.

 Holmes came to Drake after serving as the top assistant at conference-rival Evansville from 1995-98.
 During his tenure at Evansville, the Aces compiled a 47-30-6 record, winning the 1996 MVC championship.
 The team, which he helped build, garnered an NCAA Tournament berth and a top 20 ranking.